TrinidadMG/IoTBuildBlock/A. Preconfigured Device/Server-side App/iot_cf_readmeasures/README.md

 ```sh
 $ git clone https://github.com/TrinidadMG/IoTBuildBlock.git
 ```
-Give a name to your app on the [manifest.yml](manifest.yml)
+Give a name to your app on the [manifest.yml](manifest.yml).

-From the root directory, using the [Cloud Foundry CLI](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html) push your app to the SAP CP Cloud Foundry:
+From the root directory, using the Cloud Foundry CLI (see prerequisites) push your app to the SAP CP Cloud Foundry:
 ```
 $ cf push --random-route
 ```